Ngaire Pigram: Film and television

 In 2013 she was given the opportunity by Screenwest to write and direct a short film, Dark Whispers, which was produced by Kelrick Martin.
 Her sister Naomi played the lead role, and won a WOW!
 Award for her performance.

 In 2020 she played Leonie, sister of the local police officer Fran, in the second series of Mystery Road.

 In September 2020, Pigram was selected as one of eight participants in a new writing and directing initiative organised by WA Indigenous production companies Pink Pepper and Ramu Productions, along with and New Zealand company Brown Sugar Apple Grunt, called the RED project.
 The project consisted of development workshops enabling each participant to write and direct a 10-minute short film, which would be part of a single anthology 80-minute feature film (working title RED) consisting of stories from a female Aboriginal perspective.
 The other participants were Kodie Bedford, Debbie Carmody, Kelli Cross, Karla Hart, Chantelle Murray, Jub Clerc, and Mitch Torres.

 She played the character Grace in Jub Clerc's debut feature Sweet As in 2022.

+In 2026, she appeared as Phoebe in Harvey Zielinski's directorial feature debut, Sweet Milk Lake.

 Other screen appearances include as Mrs Marker in an episode of The Circuit (2009); a guest role as Maggie in The Heights (2019); Kitty in Firebite; (2021) and a number of short films.